The Bible says in Isaiah 58:6-7, Is not this

 darkness be as the noonday: And the LORD shall guide thee continually, and

-satisfy thy soul in drought, and make fat thy bones: and thou shalt be like a watered garden, and like a spring of water,
+satisfy thy soul in drought, and make fat thy bones: and thou shalt be like a

-whose waters fail not.
-And they that shall be of thee shall build the old waste
+that shall be of thee shall build the old waste places: thou shalt raise up the

-the foundations of many generations; and thou shalt
+foundations of many generations; and thou shalt be called, The repairer of the

-be called, The repairer of the breach, The restorer of paths to dwell in.
-If
+breach, The restorer of paths to dwell in.
+The last promise is in Isaiah 58:14

-own pleasure, nor speaking thine own words: Then shalt thou delight thyself in the LORD; and I will cause
+that says, Then shalt thou delight thyself in the LORD; and I will cause

 thee to ride upon the high places of the earth, and feed thee with the heritage

-of Jacob thy father: for the mouth of the LORD hath spoken it.”
+of Jacob thy father: for the mouth of the LORD hath spoken it.

 There are many promises here for